dingherself/130/handouts/_posts/2025-01-07-what-do-the-letter-grades-mean.md

 ## Pass

-- D+/D/D-: This is where the writing starts not to make that much sense.
-Not sure what’s going on, difficult to get through, but still responsive to the prompt.
+- D+/D/D-: This is where the writing starts not to make sense.
+It may not be clear what’s going on.
+The writing may be difficult to get through.
+But overall the work is still responsive to the prompt.

 ## Fail

-- E/F: Failing grades are given to work that is not relevant, fails to follow the prompt/instructions, or engages in academic misconduct (e.g., plagiarism).
+- E/F: Failing grades are given to work that (1) is not relevant, (2) fails to follow the prompt/instructions, or (3) engages in academic misconduct (e.g., plagiarism).